CaseySingleton/Wolf3D/README.md

 # Wolf3D
-Wolf 3D made using C and Ray Casting for rendering
+Wolf 3D made using C and Ray Casting for rendering.

 Still in progress.